NASA-AMMOS/slim-starterkit/CONTRIBUTING.md

 #### Media

-Media, such as such as images, videos, sound files, etc., are an excellent way to explain documentation to a wider audience more easily.
+Media, such as images, videos, sound files, etc., are an excellent way to explain documentation to a wider audience more easily.
 Include media in your contributions as often as possible.

 When including media into our version-control system, it is recommended to use formats such as:
 - Diagrams: [Mermaid](https://mermaid-js.github.io/mermaid/#/) format